 In the literature on reading and cognition, reading fluency is treated as a synthesis of three related factors:

 - Speed/Pace: Good reading must be fairly quick.
-If you read too slowly, the short-term memory cannot hold onto the information from the beginning of a passage to the end.
-This is a problem because you need to be able to access all of the information in order to draw the conclusion the writer wants you to draw.
+If you read too slowly, your short-term memory cannot hold onto the information from the beginning of a passage to the end.
+This is a problem because you need to access all the information to draw the conclusion the writer wants you to.
 The most common unit of measurement for reading pace is words per minute.

-- Accuracy: Reading that is inaccurate is useless, at best.
-If you are a proficient reader, you have a large repertoire of words that you can treat as sight words.
+- Accuracy: Inaccurate reading is useless, at best.
+If you are a proficient reader, you have an extensive repertoire of words that you can treat as sight words.
 These are words that you recognize without the need to decode them.
 At an even higher level, you are able to take in entire chunks of language at a time.

 - Prosody: The third factor that undergirds fluency in reading is prosody.
 This term refers to things such as rhythm, pitch, and tone.
-When you ask a question, for example, you may raise your voice slightly as you approach the end.
-To read effectively, you need to be able to “hear” the text, and apply the corresponding features, even when you read silently.
+For example, when you ask a question, you may raise your voice slightly as you approach the end.
+To read effectively, you need to be able to “hear” the text and apply the corresponding features, even when you read silently.

 Ways of measuring reading fluency

-Perhaps because of its complexity, fluency is not easy to measure.
-There are various approaches, with different tests using different methods to assess how fluently a child reads.
-There are generally three factors that vary between tests: oral/silent, real/pseudowords, and in context/out of context.
+Because of its complexity, fluency is not easy to measure.
+As a result, there are various approaches, with different tests using different methods to assess how fluently a child reads.
+Generally, three factors vary between tests: oral/silent, real/pseudowords, and in-context/out-of-context.

-- Oral or silent: A test might require a child to read out loud, or silently.
-Reading aloud is slower than silent reading, but it’s easier to measure.
+- Oral or silent: A test might require a child to read out loud or silently.
+Reading aloud is slower than silent reading but easier to measure.
 It’s also a more realistic reflection of a child’s reading ability because you can hear prosodic features such as tone and rhythm.

 On the other hand, asking the child to read silently has the advantage of focusing strictly on the pace of the reading.
-Ideally, both should be measured in some way, because variances between the two can be salient in and of themselves.
+Ideally, both should be measured because variances between the two can be salient in and of themselves.

 - Real words or pseudowords: This distinction comes up quite often in dyslexia testing.
-At first glance, it might seem strange to ask children to read words that are not actually part of their language.
-But this may be very useful, because when you encounter a “nonsense” word you can’t rely on your word knowledge or the context in order to identify it.
-You have to rely on your knowledge of sound/symbol relationships and spelling rules.
-This is exactly the knowledge that dyslexics struggle to incorporate, so it makes sense to target that directly.
+At first glance, it might seem strange to ask children to read words that are not part of their language.
+But this may be very useful because when you encounter a “nonsense” word, you can’t rely on your word knowledge or the context to identify it.
+Instead, you must rely on your knowledge of sound/symbol relationships and spelling rules.
+This is precisely the knowledge dyslexics struggle to incorporate, so it makes sense to target it directly.

-However, some tests opt for real words, on the basis that a child’s awareness of meaning will meaningfully impact their performance on a reading assessment.
-A child might successfully decode a pseudoword, but hesitate because the word does not correspond to anything that they understand.
+However, some tests opt for real words because a child’s awareness of meaning will impact their performance on a reading assessment.
+For example, a child might successfully decode a pseudoword but hesitate because the word does not correspond to anything they understand.
 This can yield a skewed result.

-Another undesirable consequence of using pseudowords is that they can create uncertainty in the mind of the reader.
-A child might come to believe that a nonsense word is in fact a real one.
+Another undesirable consequence of using pseudowords is that they can create uncertainty in the reader’s mind.
+A child might come to believe that a nonsense word is, in fact, a real one.
 For these and other reasons, many practitioners object to the use of pseudowords.
-However, they remain quite common in dyslexia tests.
+However, they remain pretty common in dyslexia tests.

 “It’s important to have a balanced ____ .”
-You probably had no difficulty inserting “diet,” because this word has a strong association with “balanced.”
-It’s even easier if this is a topic that has occupied your mind recently.
+You probably had no difficulty inserting “diet,” because this word strongly associates with “balanced.”
+It’s even easier if this topic has occupied your mind recently.